Bryce Resort: Facilities and activities

 Facilities at Bryce include the main lodge (with the Copper Kettle Restaurant), a cafeteria (only open during ski season) inside the Shenandoah Center, an outside snack bar called Carter's Hutte, the Express Grill next to the pool, a full-service ski/bike rental and instruction operation, a ski shop, and a golf shop.
 Bryce Resort boasts one of the largest ski racing teams, with over 60 racers, in the Southern Alpine Racing Association (SARA) league.
 While alpine skiing and snowboarding are the most popular winter activities, the resort also offers an 800-foot-long (244 m) snow tubing run and an ice skating rink.
 Summer activities include downhill mountain biking, which replaced ziplining down the slopes, golf, a driving range, a resort pool, disc golf, and an artificial lake named Lake Laura.
 The resort also features an airstrip with a 2,240-foot (683 m) runway, with the FAA identifier VG18.
 Directly next to the airstrip is a dog park open year-round from dawn to dusk.

 Mountain lifts

 Bryce Resort has two quad-chair lifts, one installed in 2012 and the 2nd installed in 2022, which replaced a double-chair lift.
 The entire mountain is accessible from either lift.
 Additionally, there are two carpet lifts on the lower slopes to cater to beginners.
 In 2021, Bryce opened its 2-acre terrain park named Thunder Jug, which is accessible off Red Eye near Lift 2.
 There is currently no lift service from the bottom of Thunder Jug.

+For the 2025-26 season, the resort opened an additional quad lift and four new trails on the backside of the mountain, which expanded the skiable terrain by approximately 35%.